coverclock/com-diag-hazer/README.md

 Your mileage may vary.
 Hazer and gpstool are not resource intensive.
-I routinely run gpstool on an old 32-bit Intel i686 netbook, and run several simultaneously instances of gpstool on a single Rasbperry Pi 4B.
+I routinely run gpstool on an old 32-bit Intel i686 netbook, and run several simultaneous instances of gpstool on a single Rasbperry Pi 4B.

 # Diagnostics